 For more advice on identifying your USP, read How Can a Dentist Develop a Unique Selling Proposition?

 All healthcare practices need a strong local presence so that people searching for healthcare services in the specific area you serve will find your business online.
-For this reason, local dental SEO is more important than generalized SEO for the healthcare segment.
+For this reason, local SEO is more important than generalized SEO for the healthcare segment.

 As a doctor, you also need to make sure that your healthcare marketing strategy includes a strong focus on your local business listings.

-This is so important for doctors because you want to show up in the Google local results because that's where the vast majority of people searching will click when Google displays the search results.
+This is so important for doctors because you want to show up in the Google local traffic results because that's where the vast majority of people searching will click when Google displays the search results.